ostracod/tractor/languageDocumentation/memory.md

 Tractor can store values in two memory regions:

-* The stack, which is part of RAM
+* RAM, which contains the stack
 * The "fixed data region", which may be non-volatile on certain target platforms

-The stack is mutable, while the fixed data region is immutable.
+RAM is mutable, while the fixed data region is immutable.
 Examples of fixed data regions include the following:

 * The PROGMEM space in an AVR microcontroller
 * Flash memory in a PIC microcontroller